-- 28. We accept and agree with the Court's comments.
-However, we have identified two related practical problems with the application of the existing IMs.
-These problems are that: - 28.1 the upper limit of any range we specify may become the de facto benchmark when assessing airport profitability; and - 28.2 there is limited and weak rationale for the use of the 75th percentile as the upper limit of the current WACC percentile range.
+- 24. We accept and agree with the Court's comments.
+However, we identified two related practical problems with the application of the previous IMs.
+These problems were that: - 24.1 the upper limit of any range we specify may become the de facto benchmark when assessing airport profitability; and - 24.2 there is limited and weak rationale for the use of the 75th percentile as the upper limit of the current WACC percentile range.